FareHarbor/fareharbor-docs/external-api/authentication.md

 ## Keys sent as parameters

-You can - but *should not* -- send your keys as the query parameters, passing your app key via `api-app` and your user key via `api-user`:
+You can - but *we recommend you do not* -- send your keys as the query parameters, passing your app key via `api-app` and your user key via `api-user`:

 ```